 Iowa Medicaid providers will be responsible for providing services to fee-for-service members.
 The Iowa Medicaid Provider Services Department markets provider enrollment for Iowa Medicaid.
 Potential providers may access an application on line through the website or by calling the provider services' phone number.
-The Iowa Medicaid Provider Services Unit must respond in writing within five working days once a provider enrollment application is received, and must either accept the enrollment application and approve the provider as a Medicaid provider or request more information.
-In addition, waiver quality assurance staff and waiver program managers, as well as case managers and community based case managers, market to qualified providers to enroll in Medicaid.
+Iowa Medicaid Provider Services Unit must respond in writing within five working days once a provider enrollment application is received, and must either accept the enrollment application and approve the provider as a Medicaid provider or request more information.
+In addition, waiver quality assurance staff and waiver program managers, as well as county and State service workers, case managers, health home coordinators, market to qualified providers to enroll in Medicaid.